SmBe19/LD37/assetcreation/LD37Story.md

 [show catapult shot flying like the twinkling star in the video, except flying towards the castle]
 Mage: “It would seem that there is only one hope …”
 [stone hits the castle]
-Mage: “AAaaaah!
+Mage: “Aaaaaah!
 I was hit!”
-[Image changes to in game situation, in mage building.
+[Image changes to in game situation, in mage laboratory.
 The mage lies half under a rock.
 Only his upper body and head are looking out from under it.
-The player stands beside him and listens to him ]
+The player stands beside him and listens to him.]
 Mage: “Listen to me closely… ehm what was your name?
 Ah, right, Merlin.
 There is only one hope for all of us
 This siege turned out disastrous.